d3b4g/leonids/_posts/2020-05-3-openadmin.md

 ![source-01](/img/Screenshot_2020-05-02_09-01-51.png){: .align-left}

+Two ports are open:
+- SSH on 22
-We have SSH on 22, and an Apache 2.4.29 HTTP server running on 80
+- Apache 2.4.29 on 80

-Lets see what is running on port 80
+Browsing to openadmin.htb

 ![source-01](/img/Screenshot_2020-05-02_09-20-39.png){: .align-left}

-It just shows default apache landing page, lets enumerate this port further with gobuster.
+It just shows default apache landing page, lets enumerate this port further with gobuster to find addtional directories and files.

 ![source-01](/img/Screenshot_2020-05-02_09-33-18.png){: .align-left}

 Gobuster found music directory,which display a new webpage,
 ![source-01](/img/Screenshot_2020-05-02_09-38-13.png){: .align-left}

-Click on login redirect to /ona
+Click on login button in /music redirect to /ona
 ![source-01](/img/Screenshot_2020-05-02_09-40-35.png){: .align-left}

 Which is running OpenNetAdmin - v18.1.1